-This measure has been NQF-endorsed since 2002 and is used at the health plan level for public reporting and payment, and at the physician level for public reporting.
+This measure has been NQF-endorsed since 2002 and is used at the health plan level for public reporting and payment, and is used at the physician level by CMS in the PQRS program and by NCQA for their DRP program.
 When recommending the measure, the Committee determined that the evidence for nephropathy screening was high, and also noted that the information presented indicated that a substantial number of physician and practices fail to meet minimum screening requirements.
-The Committee stated that kidney disease is a serious concern for diabetes patients, as it results in high levels of largely preventable morbidity, mortality, and costs; additionally, it was noted that early diagnosis of kidney disease via nephropathy screening can help slow the progression of Chronic Kidney Disease and End Stage Renal Disease.
+The Committee stated that kidney disease is a serious concern for diabetes patients, as it results in high levels of largely preventable morbidity, mortality, and costs; additionally, it was noted that early diagnosis of kidney disease via nephropathy screening can help slow the progression of chronic kidney disease and end-stage renal disease.
 The Committee agreed that the reliability and validity of the measure at both the physician and the health plan level was sufficient.